supersimplesuper/super-api-embed/README.md

 #### Window dimension change

-Fired when the DOM contents of the embed has changed.
-Not all DOM mutations will change the actual height but most will.
+Fired when the DOM contents of the embed has changed and caused the height of the embed to change.

 | Name   | Description                                                      |
 | ------ | ---------------------------------------------------------------- |